Kaiyinggg/robot/README.md

-It is a 3d model.
+It is a 3d robot model.
-Developed using OpenGL framework and the programming language C++.
+Developed using OpenGL and the C++.
 Expected to run in Visual Studio.